Home

 BLURB:

 Pumpkin thieves, a youthful love rekindled and a jealous goose.
-Oh my.
+Oh my!

 Last night someone tried to steal the widowed Mrs. Emily Metcalfe's pumpkins.
 She's certain the culprit is her old childhood nemesis and the secret love of her youth, Henry, nicknamed Hank, whom she hasn't seen in ten years.